Sign up to our Newsletter

 Below, you will find a chart that explains what each of the top ten US law schools requires of applicants and the average GPA and LSAT scores.

-School GPA Median LSAT Median Acceptance Rate Essay Letters of Recommendation Resume
+School Median GPA Median LSAT Acceptance Rate Essays (Excluding Personal Statement) Letters of Recommendation Resume

 1 optional